 The sooner you start, the better.

 To summarize, boar hair is phenomenal at gently neatening and training the beard hair.
-It’s also fantastic at re-distributing natural sebum and moisturizing the beard and underlying skin.
-Its gentle exfoliating properties are also often forgotten.

 So why do some men choose to brush their beard with a nylon beard brush, or even worse – a toothbrush?